 If a patron contacts you and asks for a refund for a charge or a set of charges, your choice in the matter is very important!
 Please be mindful of your presence in our community of creators and patrons, as well as your obligations to fulfil your promises to your patrons.
 Check out our article on How do I issue a refund to a patron?

 Refunds come from your creator balance, so you must have available funds to issue a refund.
-For most people that means between the 1st of the month (when the billing cycle begins) and the 5th of the month (when the payout cycle begins).
-Be mindful of this window and be sure to tell any patrons to whom you’ve promised refunds that they may have to wait until this time.
+Be mindful of the 5th of the month (when we auto-payout), and if you don’t have an available balance, make patrons to whom you’ve promised refunds know that they may have to wait until you have available funds on your balance again.

-Off-line refunds are always possible: resolving a situation with a patron by sending money via PayPal or Venmo, or else using their physical address to send them a cheque or money order can lighten the stress.
+Off-line refunds are always possible: resolving a situation with a patron by sending money via PayPal or Venmo, or else using their physical address to them a check or money order can lighten the stress.

 Chargebacks and Fraud